 Please take a look through the BID renewal information below:

 Baseline – Services provided by statutory organisations within St Ives that have a correlation to the projects that the BID will deliver have been documented.
 The purpose of this it to ensure that St Ives BID is adding value to current service provision and supporting businesses rather than replacing or duplicating existing services.

-An agreement in principle, subject to a successful ‘yes’ vote, has been reached with Cornwall Council, Devon and Cornwall Police and St Ives Town Council that these baselines will be reviewed each year.
+An agreement in principle has been reached with Cornwall Council, Devon and Cornwall Police and St Ives Town Council that these baselines will be reviewed each year.
 Cornwall Council issues will be reported through the localism team at Cornwall Council as and when they occur.
 View the St Ives Town Baseline Documents.